Jack Curtice: Stanford

 In January 1958, Curtice was hired as the head football coach at Stanford.
 Curtice coached at Stanford for five seasons.
 His teams did not have a winning record in any of those years.
 His overall record at Stanford was 14–36 (5–19 against conference opponents).
 He was fired in November 1962.

 UC Santa Barbara

 In February 1963, Curtice was hired as the head football coach at UC Santa Barbara.
 His 1965 UC Santa Barbara Gauchos football team compiled an 8–1 record in the regular season, and Curtice received the NCAA College Division Coach of the Year award.
 In seven seasons at Santa Barbara, his teams compiled a 37–29–1 record.

 Curtice retired from coaching in January 1970.
 In a coaching career that spanned 40 years, he developed a reputation as an innovator and advocate of the passing game.
-His 1957 Utah Utes football team led the country in passing, and during the decade from 1950 to 1960, he coached seven quarterbacks, including Lee Grosscup and Dick Norman, who ranked in the top 10 in passing.
+His 1957 Utah Redskins football team led the country in passing, and during the decade from 1950 to 1960, he coached seven quarterbacks, including Lee Grosscup and Dick Norman, who ranked in the top 10 in passing.
 He also wrote a book titled "The Passing Game".